nkp1111/Yelpcamp-fullstack-project/README.md

 - **method-override**- To use all routes in html forms
 - **axios**- For http requests
 - **joi**- For server side data validation
+- **express-session**- For creating and managing session server side

 ## Steps completed